How to Make a 3D Globe from 2D Vector Data

 5. Calculating the Extrusion Vector

-Next, we will be calculating the extrusion vector with another AttributeCreator.
+Next, we will calculate the extrusion vector using another AttributeCreator.
 Connect the AttributeCreator_4 to the AttributeCreator_3.
 In the parameters, create the following three attributes:

 New Attribute Attribute Value